Article Contents:

 - Step-by-Step Installation: From Marking to Handrail

-- Stage One: Material Acclimatization
+- Step One: Material Acclimatization

-- Stage Two: Marking
+- Step Two: Marking

-- Stage Three: Installation of Support Posts
+- Step Three: Installation of Support Posts

-- Stage Four: Preparing Balusters for Installation
+- Step Four: Preparing Balusters for Installation

-- Stage Six: Installing the Handrail
+- Step Six: Installing the Handrail

-- Common Mistakes: An Honest Debrief
+- Common Mistakes: An Honest Post-Mortem

-- Mistake One: Inaccurate End Cut Angle
+- Mistake One: Inaccurate End-Cutting Angle

 - Mistake Two: Axial Hole Not on Axis